-She teaches teh following courses: HCA 320 Operations Management in Health Administration and HCA 465 Analysis and Evaluation of the Health Care Services.
+She teaches the following courses: HCA 320 Operations Management in Health Administration and HCA 450 Quality Assurance in Health Care.

 He has conducted quality research studies for UniHealth American health system and served as medical advisor to a multinational pharmaceutical firm in its conduct of drug trials and post-marketing studies.
 His publications and conference presentations encompass a wide range of topics, from pharmacology to access to care to quality management.

 Dr. Billimoria received his medical degree from the University of Bombay, India, and also completed a post-graduate degree with a pharmacology major.
 He holds a Master’s degree in Public Health from UCLA and is certified in health care quality.

 He teaches the following courses: HCA 450 Quality Assurance in Health Care and HCA 550 Continuous Quality Improvement in Health Services.

 Louise Borda is the Chief Administrative Officer for the Department of Surgery at the University of California Irvine where she oversees the department’s financial, academic, human resources, and research operations.
 Prior to her employment at UC Irvine, Ms. Borda spent over 25 years in Boston Massachusetts at various Harvard affiliated health care organizations including Massachusetts General, Brigham and Women’s Hospital, and the Joslin Diabetes Center.
 Ms. Borda’s roles included Administrative Director for Sports Medicine, Chief Administrative Officer for the Department of Orthopaedics, Associate Director for Medical Coding, and Patient Accounts Director.